AFM-analysis/nanite/docs/sec_fitting_guide.rst

 ========
 There are two ways to fit force-indentation curves with nanite: via the :ref:`command line interface (CLI) <sec_cli>` or via Python scripting.
-The CLI does not require programming knowledge and Python scripting allows fine-tuning.
+The CLI does not require programming knowledge while Python-scripting allows fine-tuning and straight-forward automation.

 Command-line usage
 ------------------